Ivo-Balbaert/The_Way_to_Jai/book/02A_Setting_up_a_Jai_Development_Environment.md

 Now open a terminal in your Jai root folder, and type the command:
     - On Windows: `jai -version`
     - On Linux/MacOs (or WSL2 in Windows): `./jai -version`
-it will show the following output (for your actual version):
+it will show something like the following output (for your actual version):

 _Version: beta 0.1.036, built on 17 August 2022._